Teacher-to-Child Ratio

 • Tanisha Philips, Child Care Assistant

-Children in the Butterfly Room explore the concept of emotional development, social development, physical development (gross and fine motor skills), cognitive development (concept, oral and written language and reading readiness), science, math, art, music, and movement.
+Children in the Butterfly Room explore the concepts of emotional development, social development, physical development (gross and fine motor skills), cognitive development (concept, oral and written language, and reading readiness), science, math, art, music and movement.
 Children are encouraged to learn these concepts at their own pace.
 We provide hands-on materials, songs, and games for children to challenge themselves to achieve and master age-appropriate skills.
 Children are assessed through observation and work samples.

 Staff